Arno H. Fried, MD, FACS

 - Completed a two-year research fellowship in the pathophysiology of hydrocephalus

-- Many publications and national presentations on various aspects of hydrocephalus
+- Authored numerous publications and national presentations on various aspects of hydrocephalus

 Awards and honors: